SBU-BMI/wsinfer/docs/user_guide.rst

 The "base" image :code:`kaczmarj/wsinfer` includes :code:`wsinfer` and all of its runtime dependencies.
 It does not, however, include the downloaded model weights.
 Running a model will automatically download the weight, but these weights will be removed once the container is stopped.
-For this reason, we also provide model-specific containers.
-These are the same as the "base" image with the addition of downloaded weights.

 .. note::

   The base image :code:`kaczmarj/wsinfer` does not include downloaded models.
 The models will be downloaded automatically but will be lost when the container is stopped.
-Use versioned, application-specific containers like :code:`kaczmarj/wsinfer:0.3.5-tumor-brca` as they already include weights.

 Apptainer/Singularity
 ^^^^^^^^^^^^^^^^^^^^^